 A night at an airport hotel with my daughter.
 A window into into the sad, irreconcilable, sometimes hopeful soul of America

 I met Atomic Christian last summer at the Howard Johnson hotel, two miles from Atlanta’s Hartsfield-Jackson Airport.
-I had arrived there only reluctantly after a stressful and ultimately doomed travel day, with my seven-year-old daughter Juliet in tow.
-We were on our way to see my parents in the Adirondack Mountains, but our flight was cancelled, and the next flight wouldn’t arrive in Albany until 2 a.m.
+I had arrived at the hotel only reluctantly after a stressful and ultimately doomed travel day, with my seven-year-old daughter in tow.
+We were on our way to visit my parents in the Adirondack Mountains, but our flight was cancelled, and the next flight wouldn’t arrive in Albany until 2 a.m.
 Because I did not want to make my parents drive the airport after midnight, I opted to spend the night in a bargain-rate airport hotel room and fly out on an early flight the next morning.

 I am not a hotel snob.
 I am a thoroughly unabashed middle class person, comfortable in economy class seats and behind the wheel of my gray Honda Civic sedan.
 Hotels are merely utilitarian weigh stations in my world.
 I expect little from them.
 But even with such meager expectations, this hotel was especially sad and disorienting.
 The building itself is old, brown, and dull.
 Upon first sighting it from the window of the airport shuttle, I flashed back to the 70s, when I was a kid sitting in the back seat of the family station wagon on the six-hour-drive from our home in New Jersey to our family’s summer cabins in the Adirondack Mountains.
 I remember seeing Howard Johnson hotels from the highway.
 There were more of them back then, or so it seemed, and I remember fantasizing about stopping for the night in one.
 I imagined that our family of six would spread out in three spacious, gloriously air-conditioned rooms, and that each of us—my two sisters, my little brother, and me—would stretch out in our own big, king-sized bed.
 There would be a sun-drenched Olympic-sized pool waiting for us, with throngs of children splashing around and cannon-balling from the diving board while our parents lounged nearby sipping cocktails.